 When you are sick, the first thing most people do is head to bed.
 They know that rest is the most important part of getting better.
-However, did you realize that if you don’t get enough sleep, you are more likely to get sick, and your health will suffer.
+However, did you realize that

+If you don’t get enough sleep, you are more likely to get sick, and your health will suffer.
 Not sleeping could lead to cold sores, as well as several other issues.
 You can help your immune system do its job by making sure that you sleep for seven hours (at the minimum) each night and eat well.
 If you do, you will likely have more energy during the day and get sick less often.